A large part of preparing to take the LSAT (and most standardized tests) is familiarizing yourself with the mechanics of the test:

 - How do you physically provide answers to the test questions?

-You can access the tutorial on a laptop, desktop computer, tablet, or even a smartphone.
-To directly simulate the experience of taking the Digital LSAT, you may wish to take the Get Acquainted with the Digital LSAT tutorial on a tablet if you have access to one.
-However, you can access the tutorial using any Internet-connected device.
-On non-touchscreen devices, you can use a mouse or trackpad to get comfortable with the Digital LSAT’s features so that you’re familiar with them on test day.
+You can access the Digital LSAT tutorial videos and practice tests on a laptop, desktop computer, or tablet, so long as it's internet-connected.
+To better emulate the experience of taking the Digital LSAT, you may wish to take the practice tests on a tablet if you have access to one.
+Taking the practice test on a non-touchscreen device using a mouse or trackpad will help you to get comfortable with the Digital LSAT, but you should be aware that the features on the actual Digital LSAT, including scrolling, are engaged through a touchscreen.